-You will demonstrate these competencies by selecting Portfolio components consisting of already graded artifacts, reflections, and/or reproductions completed in your C.E.S courses that best illustrate both competence and growth or change during your doctoral education.
+You will demonstrate these competencies by selecting portfolio components consisting of already graded artifacts, reflections, and/or reproductions completed in your C.E.S courses that best illustrate both competence and growth or change during your doctoral education (you must submit artifacts that include the feedback and grades from your faculty).
 In addition to graded items, you will post non-graded items that are also vital to developing your professional identity and functioning as a counselor leader.